midnightntwrk/midnight-architecture/components/PubSubIndexer/README.md

 ## Special Needs

+## Operating Environment

+In principle, PubSub Indexer is meant to run in two kinds of environments:
+- desktops, which require minimum amount of preparation and configuration in order to run the component at all
+- cloud/server deployments, where setup that supports high availability is needed and high load of queries can be handled

+Possibly any _desktop_ operating system may be used, with the most popular being:
+- Linux distributions
+- macOS
+- Microsoft Windows

 ## Neighbors & API Dependencies

 There are at least, but not limited to, 3 types of clients of the PubSub-Indexer: